cdl-geneseo/geneseo-dictionary/S/Sexcapade.md

 # Sexcapade

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Sexcapade

 Created by  Unknown User (lav4), last modified by  Unknown User (mtr7) on Apr 29, 2015

 noun: similar to sexploit; a noteworthy sexual encounter, but more frivolous and playful; not to be hidden, but rather bragged aboutObsolete.
 Although people were able to recognize this word and give a definition, most people said that they wouldn't use it in conversation anymore.
 Romig, S-Z, 2015.